Apply Now

 Fees and funding

-• Stipend: A tax-free stipend set at the UKRI rate plus London-weighting (for 2022-23, students studying full-time in London receive a stipend of £19,668).
+• A tax-free stipend set at the UKRI rate plus £2,000 per annum London-weighting (for 2024-25, this is expected to be £21,237)

 Who can apply?